Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Introduction

 The main contributions of this paper are summarized as follows:

 \begin{itemize} \item We review the classical theories of deriving worst-case size bounds for conjunctive queries and present concrete examples that demonstrate differences between the previous formulations.
-Based on this, we develop the formal connection between databases, conjunctive queries, and quantum information theory. \item We present a theoretical result to obtain a worst-case size bound for conjunctive queries with quantum Rényi entropy stated in \autoref{thm:main_result}.
-The previous tight size bound can be viewed as a limit of this quantum bound as stated in \autoref{thm:shannon_as_limit}.
-Moreover, we discuss the possibilities of quantum information theory in theoretical database research. \end{itemize}
+Based on this, we develop a formal connection between databases, conjunctive queries, and quantum information theory. \item We present a theoretical formulation for obtaining worst-case size bounds for conjunctive queries with quantum Rényi entropy stated in~\autoref{thm:main_result}.
+The bound is sound but not necessarily tight, which we also show. \item We present dichotomy~\autoref{thm:dichotomy} that characterizes the difference between the proposed formulation and its tightness.
+This result also helps us understand how Rényi entropy performs on this particular task compared to previous Shannon-entropy formulations. \end{itemize}

 The paper is organized as follows.
 First, we review the minimum necessary prerequisites on conjunctive queries, classical and quantum information theory, and entropy cones.
 Then, we present the main results from the previous research.
 After that, we develop the connection between the database and quantum information theories, building on previous works, and prove the two main results.
-This is followed by a discussion that also explores further possibilities at the intersection of database and quantum information theories.
-Finally, we conclude the paper.
-The computational examples in this paper are available at \cite{valter2024sizebounds} and solved with the Gurobi linear programming solver.
+Finally, we discuss the results and conclude the paper.
+The computational examples in this paper are available at \cite{valter2024sizebounds}.